mingsterism/ADAtheNightCoders/week0/README.md

-  git add .                            // enter the rocket git commit -am 'My Commit message'   // close the door git push                             // launch to github
+  git add .                            // enter the rocket git commit -am 'My Commit message'   // close the door git push                             // launch to github git fetch --all                       // fetches the latest updates from github git branch -r                           // see all the latest branches
   ```
   [Git Reference Tutorial](https://gist.github.com/digitaljhelms/4287848)
 * Understanding the foundations of javascript language